 The focus on state or regional siting comes from House Bill No. 1338, as introduced.
 As introduced, the bill created a state landfill siting board.
 This board had exclusive jurisdiction to site a landfill unless the landfill was operated by a political subdivision within the zoning jurisdiction of that political subdivision.
-The board would have consisted of the State Health Officer, State Engineer, State Geologist, director of the Environmental Health Section of the State Department of Health, a representative of the North Dakota Association of Counties, and a representative of the North Dakota Township Officers Association.
+The board would have consisted of the State Health Officer, State Engineer, State Geologist, director of the Environmental Health Section of the State Department of Health, a representative of the North Dakota League of Cities, a representative of the North Dakota Association of Counties, and a representative of the North Dakota Township Officers Association.